 Žavinac Veli is another uniquely shaped island leaving its trace on the map of the Croatian archipelago.
 It looks like a massive footprint!
 This natural wonder will tickle your imagination just off the main coastline, between the towns of Pakoštane and Drage.

 By size, it might be five times smaller than Bavljenac, but who said giants were proportionate creatures?
-Its resemblance to the sole of a shoe makes an impression on this list of islands that look like things.
+Its resemblance to the sole of a shoe makes an impression on this list of cool-shaped islands.

 Žavinac Veli, just like the neighboring Žavinac Mali (possibly shaped like a ball that’s about to get kicked by our foot-island?), is uninhabited.
 But the first houses are just a few steps away (well, if you measure a step by Žavinac Veli) – the mainland is at an approximately 400-meter distance.